mycontroller-org/documentation/content/en/docs/user-interface/operations/handlers.md

 ```
 1. `type` should be selected as `telegram`
 2. `token` of the telegram account
-3. `chatIds` - list of person or group ids
+3. `chatIds` - list of chat ids or group ids

 ### Backup Handler
 Backup handler performs backup operation and keeps the backup archives at the specified target location<br>